straup/machinetags-readinglist/README.md

 really have said this much about “machine tags” and it really is this varied and this interesting!_

-This is an early draft and re-jiggering of that original document which was produced as a PDF file.
-The formatting (as Markdown) probably still needs some finessing.

 The order and structure of the content reflects how I chose arrange this in document 2010.
-There's nothing precious about and it is entirely open to being changed, especially as new entries are added.
+There's nothing precious about and it is entirely open to being changed, especially as new entries are added (and they are!).

 Sadly, there's probably a some amount of linkrot so it might be worth archiving local copies of links (somewhere in this repository).